MohammadHakim/KissManga-Crawler/README.md

 1. This script has been tested on a Windows 8+10 environments (I have been personally using it for at least a year)

 2. The total number provided is an estimate, due to fractional chapter numbers (e.g. a sum of 2.002 is rounded to 3 chapters assuming .002 stands for an extra side story chapter.
 The problem here is .002 might be one chapter or two .001 chapters or any other combination).

-3. This algorithm is totally dependent on the sort algorithm of the kissmanga website.
-It grabs the first entry in the site's list which is almost always the most recent chapter.
-There has been cases in the past where the most recent chapter is jumbled somewhere in the chapter list (is not the first entry).

-4. This program is dependent on the cloud flare scrape library ability to bypass the security mechanism of kissmanga.
-If cloud flare updates their protective page from the 5 second counter to something else, this program is futile.